T-Coffee: Evaluation

-(Transitive Consistency Score) is an extended version of the T-Coffee scoring scheme.
+Transitive Consistency Score (TCS) is an extended version of the T-Coffee scoring scheme.
 It uses T-Coffee libraries of pairwise alignments to evaluate any third party MSA.
 Pairwise projections can be produced using fast or slow methods, thus allowing a trade-off between speed and accuracy.
 TCS has been shown to lead to significantly better estimates of structural accuracy and more accurate phylogenetic trees against Heads-or-Tails, GUIDANCE, Gblocks, and trimAl.